Skip to main content

 As part of this serverless IT modernization strategy, you have a number of questions, such as:

-• How can we instrument the Lambda functions to provide APM visualizations (service maps), tagging, custom business metrics and detector notifications similar to what we see in Splunk APM for microservice-based architectures?
+• How can we instrument the Lambda functions to provide APM visualizations (service maps), tagging, custom business metrics, and detector notifications similar to what we see in Splunk Application Performance Monitoring for microservice-based architectures?

 How to use Splunk software for this use case